utkarshx27/AI-Financial-Statement-Analysis-Agent/README.md

 ## Contribution Guidelines

 1. Fork the repository and create a new branch for your feature or bug fix.
-2. Submit a pull request with a clear description of your changes.
+2. Submit a pull request with a clear description of your changes
 3. Ensure your code adheres to PEP 8 standards.

 ---